 Who doesn’t love the giant cacti?
 Not us!
 Enjoy the grand biodiversity of the Saguaro National Park.
 Visiting this blissful national park, you’ll even see the world’s largest cactus!

-Saguaro National Park is located in the Sonoran Desert and wraps all around the city of Tucson.
+One of the most popular day trips from Tucson, Saguaro National Park is located in the Sonoran Desert and wraps all around the city.
 It’s a great spot for hiking, enjoying nature, or just taking in scenic, panoramic views.
-Bring your hiking boots and a ton of water and get back to nature.
+Bring your hiking boots and a ton of water, and get back to nature.

 Don’t forget to grab yourself a souvenir from the Saguaro National Park’s gift shop on the way back to the city; it’s in the same building as the visitor center.